-- o Release a solicitation for project applications to eligible subrecipients - o Develop project selection criteria - o Receive and review project applications from subrecipients - Present project funding recommendations to the program's advisory committee (the Commission's Advisory Committee on Transportation System Planning and Programming for the Milwaukee Urbanized Area).
-Utilize the TIP process to provide the public and private transportation providers with notice and an opportunity to comment on projects selected for funding. - o Notify successful subrecipients of their award amounts and reporting requirements - Ensure compliance with Section 5310 Program requirement that at least 55 percent of the Federal funding apportionment is used for traditional 5310 capital projects - o Provide demographic data to help subrecipients comply with Title VI requirements.
+- Assist eligible applicants with using the BlackCat software program that will be used for submitting applications - o Create an evaluation committee to score and select projects for funding - Release a solicitation for project applications to eligible subrecipients - Develop project selection criteria - Receive and review project applications from subrecipients - Present project funding recommendations to the program's advisory committee (the Commission's Advisory Committee on Transportation System Planning and Programming for the Milwaukee Urbanized Area).
+Utilize the TIP process to provide the public and private transportation providers with notice and an opportunity to comment on projects selected for funding. - Notify successful subrecipients of their award amounts and reporting requirements - Ensure compliance with Section 5310 Program requirement that at least 55 percent of the Federal funding apportionment is used for traditional 5310 capital projects - Provide demographic data to help subrecipients comply with Title VI requirements.